billroy/bitlash-commander/README.md

 	label should be text; get rid of label

 - button group
+	- bug: create a group of round buttons in panel editor: buttons don't show
 	- bug: grouped items should show the parent's menu
 	- bug: don't save generated buttons (which have a 'group' field)